 If you are taking a regular course of medicines and require a further supply (after the doctor has seen you initially), you can request a repeat prescription in any of the following ways:

 Please note that you are required to register for this service.
 Please call in at the surgery to apply for an account.
-To save time you can also complete the registration and bring this in to the surgery.
+To save time you can also complete the registration form and post or bring in to the surgery.

 The Prescription Department, Glastonbury Health Centre, 1 Wells Road, Glastonbury, Somerset BA6 9DD.

 The prescription is processed and ready for collection or delivery to the chemist in the usual way.
-Please allow for postage time plus the usual two working days at the medical centre.
+Please allow for postage time plus the usual three working days to collect from your nominated pharmacy.

 As well as being able to order repeat prescriptions on-line the health centre has rolled-out EPS which enables the prescription to be electronically sent to a nominated pharmacy, so you collect the medicine from them, so need need to collect a prescription.
 If you would like to sign up for this service please go to a participating pharmacy, Boots, Sainsbury, Tesco, Feversham Lane Pharmacy, and Touts Pharmacy, and ask for them for a form to complete to enable you to have your medication from them.
 Alternatively, fill in one of the yellow forms in the foyer.